RayHightower/RayHightower.com/_posts/2016-04-09-observation-and-data-representation.markdown

 * Counts the number of "1" characters in the string.

-* If the string contains exactly ten "1" characters, then that string gets counted as one of the valid pathways.
+* If the string contains exactly ten "1" characters, then that string gets counted as a valid path.

-* The final final count of valid pathways is printed on the screen.
+* The final final count of valid paths is printed on the screen.

 Brute force!